STUDIES PROGRAM IN CONTEMPORARY EUROPE (SPICE)

 If you are from a cooperating college, you pay the deposit directly to Dordt College, and the balance due for the program is paid through your home school.

-Dordt students are eligible for additional cross-cultural program scholarships and should contact Joanna Van Velzen in the financial aid office for details.
+Dordt students are eligible for additional cross-cultural program scholarships and should contact the Scholarship Office for details.

 If you come from another institution, please contact your financial aid officer for available funding.

 - Course-related day trips throughout the Netherlands (included in fees)

 - Study trip to Rome, Italy (included in fees)

 - Opportunities to travel at your own expense: one week during February break, over the long Easter weekend, and a week break at the end of April/early May.